bnarath/sql-challenge/README.md

    - Barchart is plotted on the retrieved information.
    - **All the technical positions have less average salary compared to managerial positions**
    - **Senior Engineer position has less average salary than Engineer and Assistant Engineer.
-This is a proof that this data is fake**
+This is proof that this data is fake**

      <img src="Images/Avg_salary_per_title.png" alt="Avg_salary_per_title" align="center"/>